Gas Valve Solenoid Failure

-This step-by-step repair guide walks you through fixing gas valve solenoid failure on your LG DLGX5501V (Gas).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll show you how to tackle gas valve solenoid failure on your LG DLGX5501V (Gas).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours and save themselves a costly service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.

-The following symptoms on your LG DLGX5501V suggest the gas valve solenoid has failed and is preventing proper ignition or heating.
+If your LG DLGX5501V exhibits any of the following symptoms, it’s likely that the gas valve solenoid has failed, preventing proper ignition or heating.

-- The dryer runs but produces no heat after the drum begins spinning
+- The dryer runs but produces no heat after the drum starts spinning.

-- Clothes remain completely cold and damp after a full drying cycle
+- Clothes remain cold and damp after a complete drying cycle.

-This issue is typically caused by worn solenoid coils inside the gas valve assembly that weaken over time, losing the magnetic force needed to open the valve and allow gas flow to the burner.
+Typically, this issue arises from worn solenoid coils inside the gas valve assembly.
+As these coils weaken over time, they lose the magnetic force necessary to open the valve and allow gas to flow to the burner.

 - Unplug the dryer from the power outlet before starting any repair — never work on a live appliance.